WebWhales/Spaces-Code-Styling/php/functions.md

 ### **One purpose (Single Responsibility Principle)**

+> **ℹ️ Note:** Although SRP was fundamental for OOP (object-oriented programming), we can still use it in the context of functional/structural programming.

 A function should have a responsibility.
 When a function performs multiple tasks, it is better to split these functions whenever possible.

+> **ℹ️ Note:** In the following examples, in addition to demonstrating the Single Responsibility Principle, I have done some other bad practices to see if you can identify them.
+These examples are only meant to encourage visualizing code and identifying bad practices.
+Think about the possible improvements that can be made in the code and reflect on them.
+Those topics will be covered throughout this guide.
+A little help: \* think about the names of variables and functions \* type declaration \* documentation \* etc Leave your comment with possible changes.

  **Wrong:**